tumblr/genesis/src/README.md

 ## Testing changes:

 In your testenv or an already booted genesis image:
 1. scp source-host:<gem>-<version>.gem
 2. gem install ./<gem>-<version>.gem
-3. use irb or genesis command to execercize
+3. use irb or genesis command to exercize

 Caveat:  The genesis-bootloader will install the versions of these gems as specified in your configuration file.